shruthanr/MIPS-and-uPower-Processors/README.md

-# A1
+# Assembler and Simular for uPower ISA
-Building a simulator for the uPower ISA using Python
+An assembler to generate binaries for uPower ISA and simulate execution on a siulator built using Python
-# A3-A4
+# MIPS and uPower processors
 Integrating Verilog modules to build datapaths for MIPS and uPower ISAs

 Team (alphabetical):